susanjiang02/flight_delay/README.md

 # Flight_Delay_Prediction

-Building a machine learning pipeline to predict flight delays.
+The purpose of this project is to build a machine learning piipline to predict flight delays.
+The project uses dataset from kaggle (https://www.kaggle.com/datasets/robikscube/flight-delay-dataset-20182022/data).